• New

 1. Calculate Take-Home Pay After Raise

-When you receive a raise, it is essential to calculate your new take-home pay accurately.
-Your take-home pay is the amount you earn after taxes and other deductions.
-In the United States, federal, state, and local taxes can significantly impact your paycheck.
-To calculate your new take-home pay, start with your gross salary and subtract federal and state taxes, Social Security, and Medicare contributions.
+When you get a raise, it's important to know how much money you'll actually take home.
+This is the amount you get after taxes and other cuts.
+In the U.S., taxes from the federal, state, and local levels can lower your paycheck a lot.
+To figure out your new take-home pay, start with your full salary.
+Then subtract taxes, Social Security, and Medicare.

 For example, if your new salary is $60,000 annually, your monthly gross income is $5,000.
 Assuming a combined tax rate of 25%, your monthly deductions would be approximately $1,250, leaving you with a take-home pay of about $3,750.
 Understanding your take-home pay helps you in how to budget effectively and planning for future expenses.
 For more detailed calculations, you can use online calculators like the SmartAsset paycheck calculator.